solarspaceclouds/ThreePrisonersDilemma-Python/README.md

 If both other players cooperated in the previous, it would continue to cooperate in the next round (and this is a situation of Pareto Optimality and Maximum Social Welfare.)
 All agents choosing to cooperate together would result in all players being able to achieve the highest payoff.
 However, if one player defected in the previous round, MyPlayer would cooperate with the other cooperating player and in effect, ‘defect’ against the player who defected in the previous round.
 This choice would be punishing the defector while simultaneously deterring future defection from occurring.

 In the case where both other players defect, MyPlayer would also defect.
-The outcome would be least desirable, but ensures that Chen_WeiMay_Player doesn’t end up with the lowest payoff.
+The outcome would be least desirable, but ensures that MyPlayer doesn’t end up with the lowest payoff.
 The result of the short-term strategy is recorded in a variable short_res.